zendframework/zend-expressive-swoole/docs/book/intro.md

 php public/index.php
 ```

-This command will executes Swoole at `localhost` on port `8080`.
+This command will execute Swoole on `localhost` via port `8080`.
 You can change
-the host address and the port using a configuration file, as follows:
+the host address and/or host name as well as the port using a configuration
+file, as follows:

 ```php
 // config/autoload/swoole.local.php